stylekit/stylekit.github.io/_posts/_temp/_2017-03-04-AppCode-first-impressions.md

 - It's fast.
 Unlike xcode
 - Appcode asks permission to share app metrics annonomiesly.
 It's good that they ask and that its not hidden in some obscure setting.
 Happened on the 8th run or so.
 - You can paint the selection like TextMate >Insert emoji<
+- jetbrains CLion has support for swift now.
+Meaning in theory you can code swift on a linux machine.
+If only there was a cross platform UI library 🤔 We could start coding apps on Linux maschines, that worked for mac and linux.
+Which means we could buy really fast computers on the cheap for desktop development 8-core CPU 64GB ram, 1GB SSD for less than 2k$.
+Add a 5K LG screen to that rig please.
+The future is bright.

 ## Cons: 🚫
 - It's Eclipse.
 It's java.